 Preparing the ground for refugee return

-Recent political changes in Myanmar have shed a positive light on the country in the Western world.
-For people living in Kayin State (also known as Karen State) in east Myanmar, these changes mean hope for a better life, humanitarian NGOs like Malteser International are now able to provide the assistance that is so badly needed.
-The villages in this region are not only poor and underdeveloped, they are also unprepared for the expected return, caused by the change in the political situation, of the Myanmar refugees currently living in camps in Thailand, who will vastly increase pressure on local resources.
+For people living in Kayin State (also known as Karen State) in east Myanmar assistance is badly needed.
+The villages in this region are not only poor and underdeveloped, they are also unprepared for a return of Myanmar refugees currently living in camps in Thailand, who will vastly increase pressure on local resources.

 Malteser International's comprehensive program in the region combines a variety of measures in the areas of health, water and sanitation, social infrastructure and disaster preparedness .
 In cooperation with local health institutions, we are building and reinforcing infrastructure to prepare villages on the border with Thailand for the return of the refugees.
 Schools and health posts are being built, which are also equipped with sanitation facilities and a supply of safe drinking water.
 In case of disaster, these buildings will also serve as evacuation centers.
 Malteser International is also working with communities in the field of water, sanitation and hygiene to secure access to safe drinking water, and promote the construction and use of latrines.

 Health and hygiene awareness campaigns are an essential part of the project, so that residents can understand the relationship between health and hygiene, and are motivated to practice better hygiene.
 In addition, participation in mother support groups and health and water committees increases the communities’ own self-help capacities.
 As landmines are still found in large numbers in this once disputed region, increasing awareness of the problems they cause, as well as assisting landmine survivors and people with disabilities also forms an important part of our work in the area.